-Barbados Travel Guide is the ultimate travel guide for those who have the passion for exploring.
+Barbados is for those who have the passion for exploring.
 Barbados is an island off the coast of Venezuela in the Caribbean Sea.
-It is an English-speaking British Commonwealth country located between the Caribbean Sea and West Indies.
-Bridgetown, its capital, is also a great cruise-vessel port with old colonial structures and Nidhe Israel, an old synagogue built in 1654.
-Just around the island are beautiful beaches, tropical gardens, museums, markets, and even a historic castle.
+It is an English-speaking former British Commonwealth country (became a Republicon November 30th 2021) located between the Caribbean Sea and West Indies.
+Bridgetown, its capital, is also a great cruise-vessel port with old colonial structures.
+Around the island are beautiful beaches, tropical gardens, museums, markets, and even a historic castle.

 In addition to the great beaches, Barbados has some beautiful parks and gardens to visit.
 In fact, almost all the major cities of Barbados have large public parks, many of which are open all throughout the year.
-A Barbados travel guide will tell you that the rainy season in Barbados is from June to October, with the best times to visit during these months.
 Some of the attractions in Barbados during the rainy season include the Royal Antiguan Golf Club, Dingle Peninsula Park, and the Botanic Gardens.

 Dingle Peninsula Park is another favorite attraction on Barbados, which is located on the northern tip of the island.
 If you are looking for a fun-filled beach, then the Dingle Peninsula is definitely the place you want to be.
 The lush green surroundings of the island make it a haven for nature lovers.
 One of the top things to do in Barbados when the rainy season is over is to head to the Dingle Peninsula for a day of water sports and island fun.